particle-iot/docs/src/content/reference/device-os/firmware.md

 Selects which antenna is used by the BLE radio stack.
 This is a persistent setting.

 **Note:** B Series SoM devices do not have an internal (chip) antenna and require an external antenna to use BLE.
 It's not necessary to select the external antenna on the B Series SoM as there is no internal option.

+On the P2 and Photon 2, this method sets the antenna used for both BLE and Wi-Fi, and must be used instead of `WiFi.selectAntenna()`.

 ```cpp
 // Select the internal antenna